With so many amazing Christmas markets, each with their own unique feel, it’s nearly impossible to choose the best one.

 Oxford Street and Regent Street have more traditional lights, while Carnaby Street always has something wacky, which isn’t to everyone’s taste.
 It is certainly unique and well worth a visit every year.

-You can also book tickets for performances like magic shows, concerts and theater plays.
+You can also book tickets for performances like magic shows, concerts and theatre plays.
 If you get hungry there is a lot of option in terms of food and drinks.

 London also has lots of pop up events.
 Christmas at Kew is the local families’ favourite.
 It is a 2.6 km long trail, which is illuminated with festive lights.